Time-dependent Hamiltonian Simulation via Magnus Expansion: Algorithm and Superconvergence: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Prof. Andr\'{a}s Vasy for discussions on semiclassical microlocal analysis that led to the proof of Lemma~\ref{lem:bound_commutator_realspace-general}.
-This material is based upon work supported by National Science Foundation via the grant DMS-2347791 (D.F.), DMREF Award No. 1922165, Simons Targeted Grant Award No. 896630 and Willard Miller Jr. Fellowship (D.L.), and the National Science Foundation via award number 1953987 (R.S.).
-We thank the Institute for Pure and Applied Mathematics (IPAM) for hosting all authors as long-term participants during the semester-long program “Mathematical and Computational Challenges in Quantum Computing” in Fall 2023, during which this work was initiated.
+The authors would like to thank Andr\'{a}s Vasy for discussions on semiclassical microlocal analysis that led to the proof of Lemma~\ref{lem:bound_commutator_realspace-general}, and Israel Michael Sigal and Avy Soffer for their helpful comments on the connection to operator calculus.
+The authors would also like to thank the anonymous referee for the insightful suggestion to carefully check the domain for unbounded Hamiltonian simulation in the interaction picture.
+We also thank the Institute for Pure and Applied Mathematics (IPAM) for hosting all authors as long-term participants during the semester-long program “Mathematical and Computational Challenges in Quantum Computing” in Fall 2023, during which this work was initiated.